 My poems in The Writing Disorder, a literary journal that features award-winning writers, poets, and artists:

 Beautiful cover, isn’t it?
 The SDPA is out on Amazon and Barnes & Noble, and in all the San Diego public and university libraries in California.
-The 13th edition contains poetry from emerging and established artists in the region along with the international poetry contest winners.
-Apparently, the honorees from the competition comprised 1/9 of the submissions.
-We had to have made the final lists of two judges.
+The 13th edition contains poetry from emerging and established artists in the region and from an international poetry contest.
+Honorees from the competition had to have made the final lists of two judges.
 To be able to read my work among distinguished guests including the Poet Laureate of San Diego, and receive the feedback I did were no small affirmations.
-I took the gift as a hard-won treat in wrapping up a school year that had revolved around my son.

 People back home were so happy for me.
 It felt like I was finally getting somewhere – not I the mother or educator, but the writer who no longer remembered what she looked like apart from the mirror.
 And then life spun its crazy turns.